 ☐ Copy is legible: Ensure that your copy is large enough for easy reading and contrasts against the background.
 This is important if your typical customer is older.
 You can use a tool like Contrast Ratio to make sure there is enough contrast.

 ☐ Copy reads at a grade 3-6 level: Ensure that your copy is easy to understand.
-If you cannot explain your service writing at a grade 3-6 level, you have no described it well enough.
+If you cannot explain your service writing at a grade 3-6 level, you have not described it well enough.
 There is no need for your copy to be any more complicated than a grade 6 reading level.
-Your customers don’t have time or energy to read anything more complicated.
+Your customers don’t have time or energy to read anything more complex.

 ☐ Website layout is conversion-focused: Ensure that your website is modeled for your customers.
 Don’t start off by telling them about your company.
-Lead them through the “7 red bags” — laying out your website in a way that answers their questions one by one.
+Lead them through the “seven red bags”—laying out your website in a way that answers their questions one by one.

 ☐ Google Analytics is installed and working correctly: Ensure that your website has Google Analytics installed!
 You don’t have a lead-generation website if you don’t have the data.